claceio/docs/content/docs/Applications/Lifecycle/index.md

 The rules for fetching source code from local disk and GitHub are:

-- If the source url starts with `http://`, `https://` or `github.com`, the source is assed to be from a github API endpoint.
+- If the source url starts with `http://`, `https://` or `github.com`, the source is assumed to be from a github API endpoint.
 Otherwise the source is assumed to be local disk on the Clace server.
 - If Clace client and server are on different machine and local disk is being used, the copy needs to be copied to the server node first.
 - For GitHub source, the format is https://domain_name/org_name/repo_name/sub/folder, like `github.com/claceio/clace/examples/disk_usage`.
 The sub_folder should contain the `app.star` config file.
 - During `app create` and `app reload`, the commit id takes precedence over the branch name if both are specified.